vision-web3/common/README.md

 ### 1.2 Features

-The Vision-web3 Common project currently offers the following functionalities:
+The Vision Common project currently offers the following functionalities:

 #### Signing module
 The **signer.py** module is used for signing and verifying signatures.
 The private key must be on the curve Ed25519 or Ed448 and encrypted in a PEM file.